DustinZH/ML_Project_PM2.5/README.md

 # PM2.5 Prediction by Machine Learning
 This is our Machine Learning project.
-We want to use Linear Regression/LASSO/Neural Network to predict PM2.5 in China.
+We want to use Linear Regression/LASSO/Neural Network to predict PM2.5 level by related climate attributes.

+# Project Aim and Problem Modeling

+This project try to predict the PM2.5 Level by other related climate attributes by regression.
+In this Project, we will try a number of regression methods we obtained from the lecture, and we try to compare their performance.

+The data from Harvard CGA website includes 10 attributes and 1 target value:
+Atttibutes: (PM10 level, O3, NO2, SO2, CO, Temperature, Dew point, Pressure, Humidity, Wind)
+Target value: PM2.5 level

 ---------------------------
 ## First Step: Data Collection